FAQ

 Why are my numbers not updating?

-Save your edit, then use Recalculate from Dashboard or Paychecks.
+Save your edit, then use Recalculate from Dashboard or Income.
 If the number still looks stale, check that the record date falls inside the planning window.

-Why is a bill or paycheck missing from Calendar?
+Why is a bill or income source missing from Calendar?

 Check the record date, frequency, active status, and planning window.
 Calendar only shows generated activity that falls in the visible forecast period.